Sexual / Relationship Therapy

 This is talking therapy,

-however I may give clients exercises to do in privacy at home.
+however I may give clients activities to do in privacy at home.

 My integrative approach means I use a range of validated therapies (psychodynamic, cognitive, behavioural, mindfulness) to respond to clients' specific circumstances.